 The other way that I see prosecutors charging felonies is if the person in question has a prior conviction for domestic violence.
 That second arrest will usually, not always, result in a filing as a felony.

-Prosecutors will usually look at both charges, see how serious the situation is, see if it involves the same victim –get a feel for what happened and the dangerousness level of the person they're evaluating in deciding whether to file a felony or a misdemeanor.
+Prosecutors usually examine both charges, determine the severity of the situation, and determine whether the same victim is involved.
+They then assess what happened and the dangerousness of the person they're evaluating before deciding whether to file a felony or a misdemeanor.

-Whether you end up with a felony or misdemeanor has a lot to do with the attorney you hire because your attorney can negotiate and put forward mitigating factors and even sometimes fight and win a case.
+Whether you end up with a felony or misdemeanor depends a lot on the attorney you hire.
+Your attorney can negotiate with the prosecutors, present mitigating factors, and even sometimes fight and win a case, significantly influencing the outcome of your charges.

 What Are the Most Common California Domestic Violence Charges?